OrthoVirginia Offers Tips to Prevent Injuries as Youth Athletes Prepare for Fall Sports

 - For injuries on the field, think ice, compression and elevation.
 Put ice on the affected area (10 minutes on, 10 minutes off), provide compression for areas that are swollen and elevate the injury.

-- OrthoVirginia offers Ortho After Hours, with after-hours treatment on a walk-in basis at its St. Francis and St. Mary’s hospital sites in Richmond.
-These Ortho After Hours clinics provide a cost-effective alternative to emergency room visits for children with sports injuries.
+- OrthoVirginia offers Ortho On Call, with after-hours treatment on a walk-in basis at its St. Francis and St. Mary’s hospital sites in Richmond.
+These Ortho On Call clinics provide a cost-effective alternative to emergency room visits for children with sports injuries.

-OrthoVirginia is an independent group of highly trained and hospital/insurance company-credentialed orthopedic physician specialists and qualified staff who serve patients with any type of orthopedic problem at 11 office locations throughout Virginia.
+OrthoVirginia is an independent group of highly trained and hospital/insurance company-credentialed orthopaedic physician specialists and qualified staff who serve patients with any type of orthopaedic problem at 11 office locations throughout Virginia.
 The practice employs more than 350 clinical, technical, paraprofessional, support and administrative personnel in Virginia.

 Of its 11 sites, six are considered primary clinics, which are in close proximity to the Richmond acute-care hospitals in which OrthoVirginia physicians operate, including the new OrthoVirginia office at the Boulders near Chippenham Hospital; Hanover; Henrico; Johnston-Willis; St. Francis; and St. Mary’s.